 Each task will finish in a PERFORMED status and will be ready for your client's review.

-The Technician View can be used by anyone, however, it's the only view that your assigned technicians can see (see above) as it's more restrictive in what can be seen and updated on the task.
+This process is where the Tech view of the task comes into play.
+The Technician View can be used by anyone, however, it's the only view that your assigned technicians can use as it's more restrictive in what can be seen and updated on the task.

 Step 1: All the information for this task is available on this view, documents uploaded by your client can be found in 'Documents' and all chats can be had in 'Chat Messages'.